ancientlives/ancientlives.github.io/_posts/2015-01-06-liquid-tricks.md

 summary: tips and tricks for using Liquid
 ---

+### Liquid - Tips and Tricks

 A collection of tips and tricks for getting the most out of [Liquid](https://github.com/Shopify/liquid/wiki) template engine.
-These are predominantly used with [Jekyll](http://je$
+These are predominantly used with [Jekyll](http://jekyllrb.com).

 #### Contents
 * Category and tags
-* Unique values

 ##### Category and tags